 In May of 1996, it filed for permission to convert the property from offices into a professional language school, the English Language Center.
 The application was denied and the Society’s appeal was dismissed.

-In October of 1996, Two Forty Seven Inc. purchased 247 Commonwealth from the American Cancer Society.
+On October 16, 1996, 247 Commonwealth was purchased from the American Cancer Society by Two Forty Seven, Inc. (C. David Hetrick, president, and Samuel J. Scialabba. treasurer).
 In March of 1997, it filed for (and subsequently received) permission to convert the property from offices into five residential units.